 Publishing hosted scene layers from ArcGIS Pro also creates a feature layer.
 The person publishing determines whether the feature layer is a hosted feature layer or a feature layer that references the data in the registered data source (an ArcGIS Server feature service).

 - Archive high-volume, real-time observation data.

-If you use ArcGIS GeoEvent Server to stream high volumes of real-time data, use ArcGIS Mission, or share mobile workers' locations from ArcGIS Field Maps, you can create a spatiotemporal big data store and archive the observation data.
+If you use ArcGIS GeoEvent Server to stream high volumes of real-time data or share mobile workers' locations from ArcGIS Field Maps, you can create a spatiotemporal big data store and archive the observation data.

 - Create backups of data stores automatically.

 Backups ensure you can recover your data in the event of a disaster such as data corruption or hardware failure.
 You can control when and where automatic backups of each data store are created.

 - Configure a failover relational data store for feature layer data.

 ArcGIS Data Store allows you to set up primary and standby relational data store machines.
 Your hosted feature layer data is replicated from the primary machine to the standby machine, so if the primary machine crashes, the standby machine can take its place with minimum downtime.